prudentmike/authentication/README.md

 # authentication
-The forms here helps to authenticate users
+The forms here help to authenticate users